lgbaixauli/mastoquote/README.md

 4. Run `pip install -r requirements.txt` to install needed libraries.

 5. Modify options in the `config.yaml` file.
-For exemple, the keyword the access type or directory and file names.
+For exemple, the keywords or the access type to the Mastodon account.

 6. It's possible to fill in the config yaml the cliend id, cliend secret and access token of an application created in the Mastodon web (with de "development" opction).
 Also, it's possilbe to indicate credentials access and run `python3 quote.py` manually once to setup and get its access token to Mastodon instance.